blockchainsllc/in3-legacy/docs/api.md

 ## Type IN3NodeWeight

-a local weight of a n3-node.
-(This is used internally to weight the requests)
+a local weight of an n3-node.
+(This is used internally to weigh the requests)

 Source: [types/types.ts](https://github.com/slockit/in3/blob/master/src/types/types.ts#L288)